 Your due diligence interrogation list before committing capital

-• Developer financial stability verification including completion guarantees
+• Developer financial stability verification including completion guarantees and escrow arrangements for off plan purchases

-• Exit liquidity assessment documenting historical sale timelines
+• Exit liquidity assessment documenting historical sale timelines for similar properties in target market segment

 Structuring acquisition: SPVs, trusts, and CRS reporting obligations